Muhammad-heydari/DeepStreamXTao/Deepstream-installation.md

 # Deepstream7.0
 NVIDIA® DeepStream Software Development Kit (SDK) is an accelerated AI framework to build intelligent video analytics (IVA) pipelines.
 DeepStream runs on NVIDIA® T4, NVIDIA® Hopper, NVIDIA® Ampere, NVIDIA® ADA and platforms such as NVIDIA® Jetson AGX Orin™, NVIDIA® Jetson Orin™ NX, NVIDIA® Jetson Orin™ Nano.
 For dGPU platforms Enterprise GPUs are highly recommended for deployments that are expected to run 24x7.
 Gaming GPUs are not designed to perform in such type of environments.
+> if you've already installed deepstream you can install Deepstream Python Binding by lokking at [Deepstream-python-binding-install.md](Deepstream-python-binding-install.md)

 ### Pre-Requirement
 | Software                    | Version  |